About London2London: Via the World

 “I love the challenge, the battles, the intimacy with nature and the perspective gained from travelling by human power.
 You are so close to the water, the landscape and wildlife.
-I love the purity of knowing that when you are alone, the immediate responsibility lies on your shoulders and yours alone.
+I love the purity of knowing that when you are alone, the immediate responsibility lies on your shoulders.
 I do have a team at home and at certain times some in-location support, but mostly it is just me.
 It’s a wonderful mix of excitement, fear and unknowns.

 Even though I journey solo for the most part, it is not just my journey.
 I love sharing my adventures, especially with children, and hope that it inspires them to look outwards to the world and learn; and to look inwards to themselves and their own dreams and goals.
 I am journeying for everyone I have met along the way too and for those who have helped me get this far.”

 “Sarah will face dangers on a daily basis, which only the hardiest could tolerate.
 But I’m sure she will succeed and confirm that she is an adventurer and expeditioner second to none.”
 Sir Ranulph Fiennes